3bd-dev/message-service/README.md

 The **Message Service** is a microservice that manages the creation, approval, and rejection of messages through a **maker-checker** workflow.
 It allows makers to create messages and checkers to approve or reject them.
 A message is sent to the recipient only if it receives the required number of approvals.
 If any checker rejects the message, it is not sent.

+**Development Time**: Approximately 8 hours.

 Key capabilities include:
 - **Message Creation**: Makers can create messages with content and recipient details.
 - **Approval Workflow**: Checkers can approve or reject messages.
-A message status will changed to approved only if it meets the required number of approvals.
+A message is approved only if it meets the required number of approvals.
 - **Rejection Handling**: If any checker rejects the message, it is immediately marked as rejected.
 - **Extensible Architecture**: The service is designed to be easily extended with additional features such as dynamic approval requirements or event-driven workflows.